v-alan-m/Warp_AI_Agentic_Orchestrator/README.md

 ### Small businesses / agencies
 - **Repeatable project templates**
   - Define one orchestrated workflow for “new client project” (spec → scaffold → API → frontend → docs) and reuse it across clients.
-- **Lightweight compliance & transparency**
-  - Hand clients a `build-summary.md` and `CHANGELOG.md` showing exactly what the AI changed in their repo.
 - **Hybrid human+AI delivery**
   - Humans review the orchestrator’s call stack and logs to quickly understand where to step in, fix, or extend work.